Updated December, 2020.

 And there are always new skills to learn!
-Even people with years of experience go back to school to learn the latest software, and add new abilities to their resume.
+Even people with years of experience go back to school to learn the latest software and add new competencies to their resume.
 This is key if you want to qualify for promotion and advance your career.

 What skills are you looking to learn?
 Accounting?
 Marketing and sales?
 MS Office software?
-Management?
+Project management?

 There are a lot of business administration programs out there.
-Some are narrow in focus, while others cover a lot of ground.
-You need to sort out your career goals before you make a final decision and start training.
+Some focus on just one or two skills, while others cover a lot of ground.
+You need to sort out your career goals to find out which course is right for you.

 Should you go for the Office Assistant program (6 months) or the longer Business Administration program (12 months)?
 Where is your tuition money best spent?

 They're both great programs.
-Ask yourself these 5 key questions, and figure which program is better for you.
+Ask yourself these 5 questions to figure which course is better for you.

 1. Is learning Microsoft Office your main goal?